 Ipswich spent every week of the season in the four-team relegation zone from Week 9 onwards.

-The second season of the Premier League era saw a record set that would remain active to this day.
+The second season of the Premier League era saw a record set that would remain active all the way through to 2024.
 Swindon became the first – and still the only – team to concede 100 goals since the inception of the division.

 Swindon conceded five or more goals in six games, including a 7-1 decimation by Newcastle.